ipa-rwu/DeploymentTooling.github.io/docu/LearnDevModel.md

           kind: AttributeKind
 ```

-You can assign values to these properties in the TargetEnv model
+You can assign values to these properties in the TargetEnv model ("*.tarEnv").